ramonemairs/osTicket-installation/README.md

 </p>

 <h1>osTicket -  Installation</h1>
-This tutorial that  outlines step by step how to install the open-source help desk ticketing system osTicket.
+This tutorial outlines step by step how to install the open-source help desk ticketing system osTicket.